mikewren/PocketMesh/docs/User_Guide.md

 1. Go to **Contacts** tab.
 2. Find a contact with the **Repeater** type (green marker on map).
 3. Tap to open the repeater detail view.
-4. Tap **Request Status** to query the repeater.
+4. Status is automatically requested when the view loads.
+You can refresh by pulling down or tapping the **refresh button** in the toolbar.

 ### Status Information

+The status section displays:

 - **Battery**: Current battery level and voltage.
 - **Uptime**: How long the repeater has been running.
+- **Clock**: Repeater's current time.
+- **Last RSSI**: Received Signal Strength Indicator.
-- **SNR**: Signal-to-noise ratio of the last communication.
+- **Last SNR**: Signal-to-noise ratio of the last communication.
-- **Neighbors**: Number of nodes the repeater can see.
+- **Noise Floor**: Background radio noise level.
+- **Packets Sent**: Total packets transmitted.
+- **Packets Received**: Total packets received.

 ### Viewing Neighbors

-1. From the repeater detail view, tap **View Neighbors**.
+1. From the repeater status view, find the **Neighbors** disclosure group.
-2. See a list of all nodes the repeater can communicate with.
+2. Tap to expand and see all nodes the repeater can communicate with.
-3. Each entry shows the node name, type, and signal quality.
+3. Neighbors are loaded on-demand when you first expand the section.
+4. Each entry shows the public key prefix, last seen time, and SNR (color-coded: green for good, yellow for fair, red for poor signal).

+### Viewing Telemetry

+1. From the repeater status view, find the **Telemetry** disclosure group.
+2. Tap to expand and see sensor data from the repeater.
+3. Telemetry data is loaded on-demand when you first expand the section.
+4. Available sensors may include temperature, voltage, and other environmental data depending on the repeater's configuration.

 ---

 ## 6. Settings

+Access Settings from the **Settings** tab.

 ### Radio Configuration

-- Configure your LoRa radio parameters:
+- Configure your LoRa radio parameters using presets or custom values:
+  - **Presets**: Quick configuration options for common use cases.
   - **Frequency**: The channel you are communicating on.
   - **Transmit Power**: Increase for better range, decrease to save battery.
   - **Spreading Factor & Bandwidth**: Adjust for a balance between speed and range.